phutran1210dev/network-recon-toolkit/README.md

 ## 🎯 **Project Vision & Roadmap**

-### **🌟 Tầm nhìn dự án (Project Vision)**
+### **🌟 Project Vision**

-**"Trở thành the de-facto standard cho enterprise network reconnaissance và security assessment trong môi trường modern infrastructure"**
+**"Become the de-facto standard for enterprise network reconnaissance and security assessment in modern infrastructure environments"**

-Chúng tôi hướng tới xây dựng một platform toàn diện có thể:
+We aim to build a comprehensive platform that can:

-- **🔄 Tự động hóa hoàn toàn** quy trình network discovery và security assessment
+- **🔄 Fully automate** network discovery and security assessment workflows
-- **🎯 Cung cấp actionable insights** thay vì chỉ raw scan data
+- **🎯 Provide actionable insights** rather than just raw scan data
-- **🔗 Tích hợp seamlessly** với existing security toolchains và SIEM systems
+- **🔗 Integrate seamlessly** with existing security toolchains and SIEM systems
-- **📈 Scale infinitely** từ single host đến enterprise-wide deployments
+- **📈 Scale infinitely** from single host to enterprise-wide deployments
-- **🤖 Leverage AI/ML** cho intelligent vulnerability prioritization
+- **🤖 Leverage AI/ML** for intelligent vulnerability prioritization

 ### **🗺️ Development Roadmap**